Polaris | E859 | steel

 The ref.
 E859 is powered by the 17-jewel, calibre K825 automatic movement, seen in many of JLC’s alarm-equipped Memovox wristwatches - featuring a lever escapement, 17 jewels, compensation balance and Kif shock-absorber, beating at a rate of 18,000 A/h.
 The serial of this calibre K825 movement falls within the correct range for examples from 1968 (200 XXXX), corresponding with the appropriate case number.
 The movement also displays the correct “LeCoultre” signature, matching the dial.

 This LeCoultre Polaris ref.
-E859 comes on an olive/brown rugged suede strap and steel, tang buckle.
+E859 comes on our olive/brown rugged Naples suede strap and steel, tang buckle.

 Viewings can be arranged in Central London.